 - 2 tbsp milk

-- 2 medium apples, cored, peeled and diced
+- 2 medium apples, cored, peeled, and diced small

 - 2 tbsp brown sugar

-- 2-8oz packages of Neufchatel cream cheese (1/3 less fat), softened
+- 2-8oz packages of Neufchatel cream cheese (⅓ less fat cream cheese), at room temperature

 - ¾ cup sugar